Jack LaLanne’s Power Juicers are aimed specifically at people who haven’t juiced before.

 While aesthetics aren’t the most important feature of a juicer, the Deluxe looks much nicer than the Express.

 While it’s a few dollars more than the Express, it offers some pretty substantial upgrades.
-It’s bigger, more solidly built, and has much better reliability ratings, for about $25 more.
+It’s bigger, more solidly built, and has much better reliability ratings, though it costs a bit more.
 We think the value for money is a big advantage for the Deluxe!

 While some of the exterior is stainless steel, some previous buyers were disappointed that the interior parts are still plastic.